- MSRP $225.00

 The lenses are also impact- resistant, which means if you crash, they shouldn’t shatter.
 On top of that, the frames feature a bumper around the bottom of the lens, which theoretically protects your face from cuts in the event of a crash.

-The frames feature an adjustable nosepiece and earpieces, both of which made it easy to dial in a good fit.
+The frames feature an adjustable nosepiece and earpieces, both of which made it easy to dial in a good fit on the Defenders.
 The earpieces are curved toward the ends, which makes it easy to mate these glasses with most helmets, even ones with a low fit system that would otherwise interfere with your glasses.

 Changing out the lenses is a pretty easy affair; just disconnect the lower bumpers and pop out the lens.
 The photochromic lens should, in theory, reduce or eliminate the need to swap out lenses anyway, but if you’re the type who likes a lot of lens options, suffice it to say you’ll be able to accomplish the job with little hassle.